2018 Volvo XC90 T6 Inscription Road Test Review

 When an American organisation called First Sounds discovered the recording, they set about turning it back into sound.
 It revealed a female voice, with a crackling background.
 The singing is quite haunting, and yet with a 10 second run time, it has clocked up over a million views on YouTube.
 The vocals behind the French folk song Au Clair de la Lune hasn’t been identified, however, it is now thought to be the oldest ever recorded sound.
 You can listen here.

 While Thomas Edison’s phonograph became the standard for music for decades, out recording of sounds has increased in both length and quality.
-The word recording was used to name the flat vinyl discs which were etched with a minature version of the sound waves.
+The word recording was used to name the flat vinyl discs which were etched with a miniature version of the sound waves.
 Then, when amplified, the needle’s vibrations created a depth of bass and treble the likes of which had never been heard before.

 Four- and eight-track magnetic tapes soon followed, and due to their smaller, more durable format, a simple question was raised: could recorded music now be truly portable?
-Fitting any of the above methods to a car wasn’t feasible; however, Sony popularised the compact cassette tape through its Walkman.
+Fitting any of the above methods to a car wasn’t feasible; however, Sony popularized the compact cassette tape through its Walkman.
 Suddenly, auto manufacturers saw the potential for portable audio.

 But while having a six-CD stack in your glove box used to be a feature to boast about, it is also fairly limiting in how much music you can choose from, which is why most people today use their phones, paired via Bluetooth.
 A standard phone can hold the equivalent of hundreds of compact discs, with sound quality that’s almost indistinguishable.